Sodalicus/Picard/README.md

 Not so smart home managment app.
 Work in progress.
-Purpose:
-Learing python, flask, html/css, sql and some digital electronics basics.
+Purpose is learing python, flask, html/css, sql and some digital electronics basics.

 Python/flask
 Raspberry/Arduino